PX4/PX4-Devguide/en/qgc/video_streaming_wifi_broadcast.md

 ## TODO

-1. Make prebuilt packages.
+1. Make prebuilt images.
 Pull requests are welcome.
 2. Do a flight test with different cards/antennas.
-3. Investigate how to set TX power without CRDA hacks.
-4. Tune FEC for optimal latency/redundancy.
-5. Inject packets with radio link RSSI to MAVLink stream